Sijekovac massacre: Massacre

 On 26 March 1992, nine Serb civilians were killed after an attack on the village.
-The factions who participated in the attack were regular Croatian Army (HVO) forces, Croatian National Guard (ZNG) members and Croatian Defence Forces paramilitaries, according to the Centre for the Investigation of War Crimes in Republika Srpska.
 Members of the Zečević, Milošević, Trifunović and Radić families were killed.
 The youngest victim was Dragan Milošević, who was turning 18.
 A large number of houses were set on fire, and the Church of the Virgin Mary was destroyed.

-According to the Republika Srpska Centre for the Investigation of War Crimes, 11 additional civilians were killed in a subsequent attack.

 Aftermath

 Three members of the Presidency of Bosnia and Herzegovina arrived by helicopter within days, to investigate a reported "dozen killed civilians".
 The initial reported number of victims was eleven.
 The murders happened the week after the Lisbon Agreement was signed, one of the attempts to prevent Bosnian War, which nevertheless started in April 1992.

 A Helsinki Watch report from August 1992 put it in context of exaggerated or falsified allegations by the Serbian side in the war, saying they could not find evidence to substantiate claims of excessive force based on interviews with Serb refugees from the village in mid-March.
 In November 1992, the Government of the Federal Republic of Yugoslavia listed a massacre of 12 people in Sijekovac in its report on the violations of humanitarian law pursuant to the United Nations Security Council Resolution 780.